jeffpar/pcjs.v1/_posts/2019-09-28-space-invaders-revisited.md

 ## Time to Kill

+Now, as much as I love Space Invaders -- it was the first arcade game I became addicted to back in 1979 -- the goal here wasn't really to make yet another clone of Space Invaders.
+I just wanted to make it easier to build more web-based emulators, fix some things that have long bugged me, make the animation smoother, improve debugging and machine configuration, and so on.

-The new emulation should be running below.
-Keys are defined by the [Input](/modules/devices/input.js) device's keyboard mappings in the machine's [configuration file](/devices/pc8080/machine/invaders/new/invaders.json).
+The new Space Invaders emulation should be running below.
+Keys are mapped by the [Input](/modules/devices/input.js) device to the machine's buttons using "map" data provided in the machine [configuration file](/devices/pc8080/machine/invaders/new/invaders.json).
 Here's a summary:

 - **1**: One Player
 - **2**: Two Players